Solvil et Titus: Split

 By the 1950s Vogel, feeling the shift in consumer's habits, decided to divide its brands into two.
 On the one hand, the company kept producing the luxury watches it was famous for.
 On the other hand, it started producing lower-cost watches that fitted properly the emerging mass consumption markets.
 Thanks to this new orientation, Solvil et Titus was instrumental in the development of mechanical and electronic watches.
-In 1968, Vogel took the lead of the newly founded Societe des Gardes-Temps SA, a conglomerate of low cost watch manufacturers which was the world's third largest watchmaking company of the time and had a true international dimension (it acquired the American Waltham Watch Company and signed a licensing agreement in 1973 with Elgin Watch – then Swiss watchmaking's biggest foreign investment.
+In 1968, Vogel took the lead of the newly founded Société des Gardes-Temps SA, a conglomerate of low cost watch manufacturers which was the world's third largest watchmaking company of the time and had a true international dimension (it acquired the American Waltham Watch Company and signed a licensing agreement in 1973 with Elgin Watch – then Swiss watchmaking's biggest foreign investment.

 Vogel created an international distribution system and consequently decided to expand Solvil et Titus activities overseas.
 In the 1970s, surfing on the Asian Tigers economic boom, he sent his son, Paul Vogel, to grow the family business operations in the Asian market.
-Based in Hong Kong, Paul succeeded into making Solvil et Titus one of the most popular brand in Eastern Asia.
+Based in Hong Kong, Paul succeeded into making Solvil et Titus one of the most popular brands in Eastern Asia.

 Hong Kong

 In the late 1970s, Paul Vogel who inherited the company from his father came back to Europe and decided to sell the Solvil et Titus brand.
-The European activities became part of Ebel while the Asian activities were sold to Hong Kong entrepreneur Joseph Wong and are now part of Stelux Holdings.
-The company, now headquartered in Hong Kong, has kept its name and continues its growth as one of Asia's favourite brands, notably thanks to its famous Time is Love advertising campaigns starring superstars Dave Wang Chieh, Chow Yun Fat and Andy Lau as well as world-renowned footballer Ryan Giggs, [and] that have become classics of Hong Kong's advertising industry.
+The European activities became part of Swiss Ebel while the Asian activities and all the watch brands themselves were sold to Hong Kong entrepreneur Joseph Wong and are now part of Stelux Holdings.